CloudLabs-Samples/EduLabs/AWS/Fortinet/lab.md

    ```

    ![](images/webserver-error.png)

+   NOTE: You may be navigated to fortigate dashboard login page since you turned off the Redirect to HTTPS option in the previous task.
+It may take few minutes for the settings to be applied.

 3. You won't be able to access the webserver because the FortiGate is not yet configured to respond to port 80.